-is 1991 comedy film written and directed by John Hughes
+is a 1991 comedy film written and directed by John Hughes

 Bill (James Belushi) and Curly Sue (Alisan Porter) are a father-and-daughter team of con artists, who are taken in by lawyer Grey Ellison (Kelly Lynch) after she accidentally hits Bill with her car.